-Forward fund and forward sale structures are being used more frequently in the Irish real estate market.
+Forward fund and forward sale structures continue to be frequently used in the Irish real estate market.
 These structures aim to spread development risk, create new investment opportunities and may provide a potential stamp duty saving for buyers.
 In a forward funding structure, a borrower will purchase a site from a developer and enter into a contract with that developer to carry out a development.
 The borrower will obtain financing, and the loan funds will be used by the borrower to pay the development costs of the developer.
 This structure should be distinguished from a forward sale structure where an investor enters into an agreement with a developer to acquire a site once the development of the site has completed.
 These structures are frequently used in the acquisition and development of PRS sites.

 The focus on energy efficiency remains in Ireland, and various initiatives are in place to promote energy efficiencies.

-Under EU law, all EU Member States, including Ireland, must ensure that all new buildings (both commercial and residential buildings) will be 'nearly zero-energy buildings' by 31 December 2020.
+Since December 2020 under EU law, all EU Member States, including Ireland, must ensure that all new buildings (both commercial and residential buildings) are 'nearly zero-energy buildings'.
 Directive 2010/31/EU on the energy performance of buildings defines a nearly zero-energy building as a building with a very high energy performance that has a significant part of its energy requirements met by renewable sources, which are ideally produced on site or nearby.
-One of the requirements under this Directive is that all new homes must have a BER of A2, be 70 per cent more energy efficient than 2005 performance levels and emit 70 per cent less carbon dioxide than 2005 performance levels.
+One of the requirements under Directive 2010/31/EU is that all new homes must have a BER of A2, be 70 per cent more energy efficient than 2005 performance levels and emit 70 per cent less carbon dioxide than 2005 performance levels.

-As previously mentioned, there has been a move towards 'green leases' in Ireland, and adherence to LEED requirements is now frequently a condition of commercial leases of new or refurbished buildings.
+As previously mentioned, there has been a move towards green leases in Ireland, and adherence to LEED requirements is now frequently a condition of commercial leases of new or refurbished buildings.
 There has also been a move towards sustainable finance.
-The EU is focused on building a financial system to support a low-carbon, more resource-efficient and sustainable economy which should lead to increased investment in longer-term sustainable activities.
+The European Union is focused on building a financial system to support a low-carbon, more resource-efficient and sustainable economy, which should lead to increased investment in longer-term sustainable activities.

 Outlook and conclusions

 In 2011, the draft Landlord and Tenant Law Reform Bill was published.
-While not yet enacted and with no indication as to when this Bill will be enacted, it is still worthy of note as its objective is to consolidate and modernise much of the general landlord and tenant law under one Act, including landlord and tenant obligations and their enforcement, statutory rights and termination.
+While not yet enacted and with no indication as to when (or if) this Reform Bill will be enacted, it is still worthy of note as its objective is to consolidate and modernise much of the general landlord and tenant law under one act, including landlord and tenant obligations and their enforcement, statutory rights and termination.

 1 Diarmuid Mawe is a partner and head of commercial property, Craig Kenny is a partner and Katelin Toomey is a professional support lawyer at Maples Group.